 The agency currently completes the initial Screening at the entrance of an inmate into the RIDOC system, either at the Intake Service Center for males or the Women's Facility for females.
 A 30-day screening is completed either at the intake facility or at the facility where the inmate was transferred, based on the classification.
 Due to the close proximity of the facilities (within a 1 mile square radius) it was believed that a new screening was not required.
 Therefore, a new screening or a review of the prior screening is not completed at the receiving facility.
+This was confirmed during an interview with the intake staff.
 A review of the standard with the current PREA Coordinator and the incoming PREA Coordinator has found that a new screening should be completed upon transfer.
 Additionally, there is no current system for updating the screening based upon new information or an allegation.